-On March 11, 2020, the World Health Organization declared the outbreak of the novel strain of coronavirus ("COVID-19") a pandemic, which has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+The outbreak of the novel strain of coronavirus ("COVID-19") a pandemic, which has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
 As a result of these events, economic uncertainties have arisen which has negatively impacted the Organization's operations, including the delays or cancellation of certain tournaments.
 The Organization will monitor the situation and may take actions that may alter its operations.
 Any such alterations or modifications could have a material adverse impact on the Organization's operations and results.
 It is not possible to reliably estimate the length and severity of the current developments and the impact on the financial results and condition of the Organization in future periods.
+As a result of COVID-19, the Organization was unable to host key tournaments during the year ended December 31, 2021 resulting in a large decrease of tournament related expenditures.

-NAME : RANJIT SAINI
+NAME : RASHPAL BAJWA